-Set over three floors, the exposed brickwork, subtle lighting and some particularly quirky touches make it one of the coolest bar spaces to open in London for some time.
-There’s a clear “ism” of the bar’s Parisian counterpart – perhaps contributed to by the mixologists who crossed the Channel to take up residence in Soho.
+Set over three floors, the exposed brickwork, subtle lighting and aged tin tile ceilings give the place a truly authentic, art deco speakeasy feel.
+From sweeping velvet banquette seating for groups, to intimate candlelit tables à deux, it bends itself effortlessly to every whim and occasion.
+And there’s a clear “ism” of the bar’s Parisian counterpart – perhaps contributed to by the mixologists who crossed the Channel to take up residence in Soho.

-Unsurprisingly, being an experimental cocktail club, there’s a lot of fun to be had in exploring and tasting different drinks from the menu – though at around £12 a pop, you may want to go straight for the best one (the Havana).
+Unsurprisingly, being an experimental cocktail club, there’s a lot of fun to be had in exploring and tasting different drinks from the menu – though you may also want to go straight for the best one (the Havana).

 Yoda has nothing on you.

 NOTE: The Experimental Cocktail Club is open Tues-Sat from 6pm-3am (midnight on Sundays).
 It gets very busy, so it’s best to book ahead by emailing [email protected]